naratipud/angular-tour-of-heroes/README.md

 ### Development server

-Runs the TypeScript compiler and launches the app
+Runs the TypeScript compiler and launches the app:

 ```
 npm start